lemocla/Codzilla/documentation/userstoriestesting.md

 	     ![form success](screenshots/event_add_success.png)

 	- ### **Check on location field**
-	   - When I start typing the in location field, a dropdown menu from google will display with suggested address,
+	   - When I start typing in address field, a dropdown menu from google will display with suggested addresses,
-	   - if select the address, it will be displayed in the field.
+	   - if I select the address, it will inserted as the value of the input field.
 	   - if I don't select an address from the dropdown menu, an error message will display prompting me to select a valid address.
 	   - **Result**: Pass